AguaClara/UASB/UASB_Manual_Spring2018.md

 </div>

 <!--- how we modified UASBs --->
 In January 2017, a novel pilot scale UASB reactor design was created by AguaClara for the EPA People, Prosperity and the Planet (P3) [Student Design Competition proposal](https://docs.google.com/document/d/1geug1EyFjCRLQgO79vTOXUUFia3RBw3bhaIHPUiqu44/edit?usp=sharing).
 This reactor was designed to improve the accessibility of wastewater treatment for small communities.
-The proposed UASB reactor design identified areas to improve conventional reactor design including: (1) plate settlers, (2) submerged gas collection lid, (3) sludge weir, (4) submerged exit launder, and (5) fabrication methods.
+The proposed UASB reactor design identified areas to improve conventional reactor design, making the system cheaper and easier to fabricate and implement globally.
+Later sections of this manual detail these changes and quantify their impact on the design.

 <div class="alert alert-block alert-danger">
 Last sentence is difficult to read.
 Maybe go into more detail what these things really affect.
 Geometry?
-Easily fabricated?
+Easily fabricated? fixed -IC
 </div>

-Since this proposal, there has been ongoing work to determine the parameter and designs of specific components of the proposed UASB reactor.
-This document serves as a manual for the full design process of the proposed UASB reactor.
-Eventual fabrication of a pilot scale UASB will soon follow the completion of the proposed designs.
+Since submission of this proposal, there has been ongoing work to develop the final design of the reactor.
+This document details the full design process, and is written to serve as a manual for our full UASB design.
+As the design is completed, additional information will be added detailing a full fabrication plan for the reactor.

 <div class="alert alert-block alert-danger">
-Revise last sentence.
+Revise last sentence. fixed -IC
 </div>

 ## Literature Review and Previous Work